 What to wear

-This was a great destination for a group trip, and would definitely work for a big family holiday or a hen party.
+This was a great destination for a group trip, and the leisure barn would definitely work for a big family holiday or a hen party.
 Especially if you want to tire out the young’uns.

 Photo credits go to Sarah and Kerry!